 Is complimentary credit card insurance worth it if you’re over the age limit for standard cover?

-What to consider before choosing your travel insurance
+What to think about before choosing your travel insurance

-Here are the key questions to look at when you’re comparing credit card insurance and standalone travel insurance policies based on age requirements and limitations:
+As well as the age requirements, here are the key questions to ask when you’re comparing credit card insurance and standalone travel insurance policies based on age requirements and limitations:

 - Are pre-existing medical conditions covered?
 Unless you choose a standalone policy that specifically covers pre-existing medical conditions, you may find that any existing conditions you have are excluded from cover with either standalone or credit card travel insurance.
 With either type of policy, you may still be able to get cover with a medical assessment and additional premium fee, but this will be at the insurance provider’s discretion.